 Stress in schools in the United States is high.
-In urban areas, the detrimental effects of poverty can cause high school drop-out rates to approach and even exceed 50%.
-The pressure to increase test scores affects teachers and children in all schools.
+In urban areas, the detrimental effects of poverty can cause high school dropout rates to approach and even exceed 50%.
+The pressure to increase test scores affects teachers and students in all schools.
 The competition to gain admittance to college causes turmoil for students throughout the country.
 In short, stress impairs the effectiveness of our educational system.
 Common problems in our schools include:

 In addition, attention spans are rapidly declining due to the “instant gratification” children and adults are often taught through the media and the rapidly-evolving world around them.

 Stress inhibits key parts of the brain that are necessary for learning.
 Before we address how and what students are taught, we must first ensure that they are indeed prepared to learn.
 Children and adolescents with less stress in their lives and those who can focus and handle stress they face outperform their peers.
 This is one cause of the achievement gap, which widens continually as children grow.
 Why not address it at its roots?

 The problems facing education today are complex, often take students and educators out of the present moment, and require a wide variety of solutions.
 But no matter what the solutions, we must ensure that students are present for their lessons in order to maximize their learning potential.